-matar pulao recipe with step by step photos – peas pulao is a simple and easy pulao recipe.
+matar pulao recipe with step by step photos – this tasty peas pulao is a simple and easy pulao recipe.

 the matar pulao is aromatic and has sweet tones because of peas or matar. this pulao can be made with fresh or frozen peas. for best results, i would suggest you to use good quality fresh matar or peas for this recipe. frozen peas loose their flavor and taste over a period of time and so their flavors don’t come through in this rice pulao. i prefer to use fresh matar to make this pulao or other green peas recipes like matar paneer, aloo matar curry, matar masala etc.

 this matar pulao is often made in punjabi homes. i too make matar pulao regularly at home and have learnt this recipe from my mil. as a variation, some people also add potatoes in this pulao. after cooking, the rice grains should be separate and the pulao should not look mushy.

 i usually pressure cook the matar pulao, but you can cook the pulao in a pot. if cooking in a pot, then the water quantity should be increased a bit. measurements given in the recipe details and step by step pics below.

 peas pulao or matar pulao recipe below: